H3LL0U/Infinite_craft_hack/README.md

-This application generates json text which can be pasted into local storage at https://neal.fun/infinite-craft/ to have a lot of crafts from the start
+This prrogram generates json text which can be pasted into the command line in the browser at https://neal.fun/infinite-craft/ to have a lot of crafts from the start

-the file to copy to Local storage is saved to items.txt
+the file to copy and paste to the command line is saved to generated code.txt